gstaaij/geometryfoss/README.md

 This is an Open Source clone of Geomety Dash (to be) written in C.

-I haven't actually started yet, as you can probably already tell.
+I haven't actually started programming yet, as you can probably already tell.

 ## Disclaimer